(2017/23) | Global audio internet-of-things artwork

 These are no ordinary birdhouses, this is an internet-of-things work of art.
 All birdhouses are connected by WiFi to the internet.
 Disconnect yours and the virtual bird will visit all of the other connected birdhouses.
 Reconnect it and the bird will be visiting yours again.

-There are many birdhouses all over the world, but there is only one bird.
+There are 60 birdhouses all over the world, but there is only one bird.
 It flies from one birdhouse to another.
 You never know exactly when the bird will be around your particular birdhouse, but there is a website with an online map that shows you where all birdhouses are located and where the bird is at that particular time.

 Because the birdhouses are connected to the internet, a lot of information is available to the bird, for instance about weather conditions.
 The bird can decide to fly to where it’s warm, or where there’s daylight.